Content on this page was generated by AI and has not been manually reviewed.

 What if my PS3 isn’t on the same subnet as my PC?

 You’ll need to adjust your router’s LAN settings or move devices to the same subnet.
 For a reliable experience, keep both devices on the same local network range.
-How to Setup Windows 10 Pro as a Server The Ultimate Guide
+How to host a tamriel online server the ultimate guide: Setup, Security, and Optimization 2026

 Can I remove or disable the FTP server quickly?